Mykhailyna Kotsiubynska: Career

 From November 1957 to 1968, she was first a junior researcher, and then a senior researcher at the Department of Theory of Literature and Shevchenko Studies of the Institute of Literature named after T. Shevchenko at the Academy of Sciences of the Ukrainian SSR.
 Kotsiubynska studied the language of artistic works, the poetics of Taras Shevchenko, the artistic individuality of Mykhailo Kotsyubynskyi, the specifics of figurative thinking, and its evolution in Ukrainian literature.

-In 1989 the perestroika Union of Writers of Ukraine elected Kotsiubynska as a member.
+In 1989, the perestroika Union of Writers of Ukraine elected Kotsiubynska as a member.

 Since 1992, Kotsiubynska was a senior researcher at the Department of Manuscript Funds and Textology of the Institute of Literature named after Taras Shevchenko, National Academy of Sciences of Ukraine.
 She was the head of the editorial board of the academic collection of works by Vasyl Stus in 6 volumes (1994–1997).
 Kotsiubynska also worked as a compiler and commentator on a collection of works by Viacheslav Chornovil in 10 volumes (published since 2002).

-Kotsiubynska is the author of articles, essays, memoirs, and critical memoirs about Vasyl Stus, Ivan Svitlychny, Zenovia Genyk-Berezovska, Pavlo Tychyna, Yevhen Sverstyuk, Nadia Surovtseva, Borys Antonenko-Davydovych and others.
+Kotsiubynska is the author of articles, essays, memoirs, and critical memoirs about Vasyl Stus, Ivan Svitlychny, Zenovia Genyk-Berezovska, Pavlo Tychyna, Yevhen Sverstyuk, Borys Antonenko-Davydovych and others.

 She published the letters of Vasyl Stus, Oleksandr Oles, Oleg Olzhych, Vasyl Stefanyk, and Vira Vovk.
 Kotsiubynska took an active part in public life.

 In 2008, she became an honorary doctor of the National University of Kyiv-Mohyla Academy.

-Kotsiubynska died in Kyiv on 7 January 2011 from complications after the flu.
+Kotsiubynska died in Kyiv on 7 January 2011, aged 79.
 She was buried at Baikove cemetery (plot No. 33).